LUCASFILM/WARNER BROS. PHOTOS

 CAREFUL — YOUR FACE WILL FREEZE THAT WAY.

-The biggest problem this movie has is its look.
-But while bad animation can kill an animated movie, TCW gets by because most of its characters are helmeted troopers, featureless droids or bizarre aliens.
+The biggest problem the Clone Wars movie has is its look.
+But while bad animation can kill an animated movie, the Clone Wars movie gets by because most of its characters are helmeted troopers, featureless droids or bizarre aliens.
 The exotic locations, vehicles and gadgetry look just as they should, but where TCW fails is in the human faces.
 They’re stony, even the hair (check out ol’ Obi-Wan Kenobi, above, and you’ll see what I mean).
 At worst, it’s kind of like watching Star Wars as it would have been performed by the ancient thespians who used masks to represent different characters.
 And in an odd way, that’s somewhat appropriate for this saga.

 THE JEDI AND THEIR CLONE REGIMENT LAY SIEGE TO A MOUNTAINTOP MONASTERY.